icefields/Github-Fetch-Assignment/README.md

 ##	Design Requirements
 I followed the design requirements and replicated the animations from the video as best as I could.
 **NOTE** the app demonstrated in the video uses Material2, an older version of Google's official design system, the current version is Material3.
 I took the liberty of using Material3 with MaterialYou theme for the app colours, this means the UI theme will change according to the user's phone theme (to test the feature, try changing phone backgrond).
-Other small difference include the default elevation for cards, the corder radius and the button shape and backgroud.
+Other small differences include the default elevation for cards, the corder radius, the coloured top bar, and the button shape and background.

 ##	Architectural Patterns
 For this project I used MVVM with Clean-Architecture.
-I like using clean architecture when starting a new project for various reasons.
+I like using Clean-Architecture when starting a new project for various reasons.
 Advantages of Using Clean Architecture
 - The package structure is even easier to navigate.
 - Features can be implemented even more quickly.